MegaFoxardin/RandMegan/README.md

 ## How Much Storage do you require for RandMegan?
 Now some people may ponder of how much storage, RandMegan requires, and you might be surprised, for it does not require much storage.
 Storage Requirements are as follows, but not limited to:
-- (Binary Format) Approximately 20.00 MB
+- (Binary Format) Approximately 22.00 KB
-- (Decimal Format) 20.15 KB
+- (Decimal Format) 22.25 KB

 ## What version of Python is required at minimum for RandMegan?
 Now some people may or may not ponder on what Python Version does RandMegan require, which is understandable, for some companies sticks to one version, and other companies keep their versions up-to-date.
 In this case RandMegan requires a Python Version of, but not limited to:
-- Python 3.12+
+- Python 3.13+

 ## What is a MêgaTron Random Generator?
-MêgaTron Random Generator (MTRNG) is a Random Generator that its primary return strategy is based on Natural Phenomena, which is the same return strategy as a Cryptographically Secure Random Generator (CSPRNG), which is unpredictable and secure.
+MêgaTron Random Generator (MTRNG) is a Random Generator that its primary return strategy is based on Natural Phenomena (Of which uses random bytes) which is the same return strategy as a Cryptographically Secure Random Generator (CSPRNG), which is unpredictable and secure.
-If a MêgaTron Random Generator noticed the Cryptography is exhausted, its second layer take over, and that goes towards a backup Random Generator; The Operating System Entropy Random Generator (URNG or TRNG) is dependent on the Operating System and hardware for true randomness.
+If a MêgaTron Random Generator noticed the Cryptography is exhausted, its second layer take over, and that goes towards a backup Random Generator; The Operating System Entropy Random Generator (TRNG) is dependent on the Operating System and hardware for true randomness.
 If the device got exhausted with its Entropy, then the third layer is its last attempt before it is truly exhausted, and that is the Pseudo Random Generator (Either the Mersene Twister, or Uniformly Distributed Random Generator) This makes MegaTron Random Generator have three (3) plans, to make sure that it is highly stable from being exhausted.

 Is MêgaTron Random Generator Stable?
 Yes, its process of randomness is just a bit slower.
 Is MêgaTron Random Generator Cryptographically secure?
 Yes, it is.